Herefordshire’s Historic Hospitals

 Detached villa, photographed 1992.
 This was the farm villa, designed for male, working patients.
 It has not been retained as part of the redevelopment of the site.

 There was also a small isolation hospital, on the edge of the site near the railway line, with its own separate services.
 It was extended in the 1920s and 30s.
 Other ancillary buildings included a post-mortem department, medical officer’s house, staff housing, chapel and farm buildings.
+The company of Gillett & Johnston (bellfounders) cast four bells for the chapel, probably for a clock with three Quarter bells and an Hour.
+See the note at the end of this post for the specifications for the bells, which were cast in 1903 and 1904.

 screen-shot-2016-09-18-at-11-22-12